 A non-statistical way to illustrate and double-check the trends in plastic ingestion over time is by comparison of separate age classes.
-Monitoring results are mostly presented for birds of all ages together, but since the pilot study for the fulmar monitoring project (Van Franeker & Meijboom 2002) it is known that younger birds on average carry a higher load of ingested plastic than adult birds.
+Monitoring results are mostly presented for birds of all ages together, but the pilot study for the fulmar monitoring project (Van Franeker & Meijboom 2002) showed that younger birds on average carry a higher load of ingested plastic than adult birds.
 As long as age composition shows no substantial persistent change, age groups may be combined.
 The difference between age groups should also be reflected in the respective EcoQO data.
-Fig. ii illustrates EcoQO performance for separate adult and non-adult age groups.
+Fig. ii illustrates EcoQ Performance for separate adult and non-adult age groups.
 This is done by means of running 5 year data-points because annual figures are often too variable (see the red data-points for observed data in Fig. i), and certainly so when sample size is reduced by splitting into subgroups.
 Data for the 1980s have been grouped into a single data-point.
-The graph clearly illustrates similarity in trends for the separate age groups both in a longer-term and in several shorter-term variations.
-This supports the validity of GLM modelling using annual data.
+The graph clearly illustrates similarity in trends for the validity of GLM modelling using annual data.
 Data from running 5-year averages cannot be used for statistics as those figures entail repeated use of the same individuals.

-Figure ii Trend in EcoQO performance of different age classes of beached fulmars from the Netherlands 1979-2018.
+Figure ii.
+Trend in EcoQ performance of different age classes of beached fulmars from the Netherlands 1979-2019.
 Trendlines for all birds combined (grey diamonds, including birds of unknown age), for adult birds (red triangles) and for non-adults (blue circles).
 This graphic visualization is based on a single data-point for the 1980s and overlapping running 5-year averages in later periods.
 Periods with less than 10 birds in the sample during the late 1980s and early 1990s are not shown in the graph.
 This visualization in itself does not represent a statistical trend analysis.

 It is difficult to pinpoint specific events that may have triggered increases in ingested plastics from the 1980s into the 1990s, and subsequent decreases.
 Different trends for industrial plastics and consumer waste complicate the issue.
 Since the start of the Save the North Sea project in 2002 and up to 2014, no significant trends were detected in the ingested mass of plastics over 10-year time series.
-However, over 10-year periods 2006-2015 and 2007-2016, an in absolute terms moderate, but statistically significant decrease in ingested plastic mass was observed.
-Although this slow change has continued over the 2008-2017 and 2009-2018 periods, there was no statistically significant 10-year trend.
+However, starting with 10-year period 2006-2015 an in absolute terms moderate, but statistically significant decrease in ingested plastic mass was observed.
+This slow change has persisted over later decades, usually close to or statistically significant for both plastic types or their combination (Table 4D).
 Ongoing significant reduction may be considered an intermediate aim in terms of the European MSFD and GES by the year 2020, but will be hard to show at a significant level within 10-year periods.
+The 2010-2019 period showed significant reduction in ingested mass of industrial plastic, user plastic and their combined total.